<Home/Articles/Discover Mexico’s highlights

 Chichen Itza pyramid Mexico Mayan city

-It might be Mexico’s fourth largest city but Puebla has a friendly vibe.
-It’s not far from Mexico City so you can add it to your itinerary without too many hours on the road, and this UNESCO World Heritage Site won’t disappoint with its leafy central Zocalo, attractive colonial architecture and mouth-watering food culture.
+It might be Mexico’s fourth largest city but Puebla has a welcoming, friendly vibe.
+Just a short drive from Mexico City, this UNESCO World Heritage Site won’t disappoint – with its leafy central town square, attractive colonial architecture and yet more mouth-watering food culture.

 chiles en nogada in Puebla, Mexico

-The city’s past wealth was a result of the sisal trade, a raw material used to make rope until the advent of nylon, and evidence of this wealth and prosperity is still clear today – take a stroll along Paseo de Montejo to admire some of the most ornate mansions.
-Many cultural events take place in Merida year round, making its vibrant and appealing place to linger, making the most of the tropical temperatures to enjoy the outdoor lifestyle.
+The city’s past wealth was a result of the sisal trade during the 19th century, a raw material used to make rope until the advent of nylon.
+The industry brought immense prosperity to Mérida, and the architectural legacy of this golden era is visible along Paseo de Montejo, where magnificent mansions and grand buildings line the boulevard.
+Many cultural events take place in Merida year round, making it a vibrant and appealing place to linger, make the most of the tropical temperatures and enjoy the outdoor lifestyle.

 Ornate mansion in Merida, Mexico